tahoe-lafs/magic-folder/docs/datamodel.rst

 These represent a collection of files to synchronize to one or more computers.
 Each computer is called a **Participant**.

-Participants may be "read-only" or "read-write"; the latter kind can introduce new files or changes to existing files.
+Participants may be "read-only" or "read-write"; the latter kind can introduce new files or changes to existing files (including changes constituting a "delete").

 A Folder is represented in Tahoe-LAFS as a Mutable Directory.
 We call this "**the Collective**".
 This directory lists all the Participants: it maps their name to a Capability.
-For read-only Participants, this will be an empty Immutable.
+For read-only Participants, this will be an empty Immutable Directory.
-For read-write Participants their name will map the a Read-Only Directory Capability.
+For read-write Participants their name will map to a Read-Only Directory Capability.

 The single computer that holds the Write Capability to this Mutable Directory is known as "the admin".
-They decide who the participants are, what they are named and whether they are read-only or read-write.
+It thus has control over who the participants are, what they are named and whether they are read-only or read-write.

 All read-write Participants hold the single Write Capability corresponding to their public Read-Only Directory Capability.
-We call these the "**Personal**" directory.
+We call these a "**Personal**" directory.

 Here is an example: we have a Folder called "My Notes" whose Collective contains two Participants named "laptop" and "desktop".
 The ``"@metadata"`` Immutable contains JSON describing the version (there is only one version right now, ``1``).